-Requirements are completed in four years rather than the five required for the three-year M. Arch. and two-year M.S. in historic preservation degrees and in three years for the urban planning/preservation degrees.
+Requirements are completed in four years rather than the five required for the three-year M.Arch. and two-year M.S. in historic preservation degrees and in three years for the urban planning/preservation degrees.
 The full requirements for each degree are met in this shortened time by allowing certain courses to count toward both degrees and by using electives from one program to meet requirements in the other.

 Admission requirements for all programs must be met.
 Students may apply to both programs before matriculation by checking both of the appropriate boxes on the application form, or they may apply for the Master of Architecture or Master of Urban Planning after entering the Historic Preservation Program or vice-versa.
-Upon entering the Historic Preservation Program, those students who indicate to their advisers an interest in applying to either joint degree program are directed to take a special program of courses that allows them to fulfill appropriate historic preservation requirements.
-Normally, joint degree candidates take their first year of course work in the Historic Preservation Program and begin their comprehensive studio sequence in the second year.
-In the autumn term of the fourth year, joint degree candidates in architecture and preservation enroll in Architecture A6751-Thesis, I for the preparation of the thesis; they execute the thesis in Architecture A6775-Historic preservation studio, IV.
-While third year joint degree candidates in planning and preservation enroll in Thesis, I for the preparation of the thesis, they execute the thesis in Architecture A6753-Thesis, II.
+Upon entering the Historic Preservation Program, those students who indicate to their adviser an interest in applying to either joint degree program are directed to take a special program of courses that allows them to fulfill appropriate historic preservation requirements.